morse-simulator/morse/doc/morse/user/sensors/imu.rst

 Inertial measurement unit (IMU)
 ===============================

-This sensor emulates an Inertial Measurement Unit, measuring the distance that a robot has moved and the angles the robot has turned in 3D.
-Also the velocity and acceleration for each of these values is available.
-The arrays are in the following format: [x, y, z, roll, pitch, yaw]
+This sensor emulates an Inertial Measurement Unit, measuring the angular velocity and linear acceleration including acceleration due to gravity.

+The robot needs to have a physics enabled.
+Angular Velocity is read from the parent robot, linear acceleration is computed by differentiation of the linear velocities of the robot.
+The measurements are given in the IMU coordinate system, so the location and rotation of the IMU with respect to the robot is taken into account.

 Files
 -----